-Maria del Guadalupe (Lupe) Davidson is Woodburn Professor of Women’s and Gender Studies and director and academic coordinator for social justice affairs for the Eberly College of Arts and Sciences at West Virginia University (USA).
+Maria del Guadalupe (Lupe) Davidson is associate dean for social justice, faculty development, and innovation and Woodburn Professor of Women’s and Gender Studies at West Virginia University (USA).
 She is the author of Black Women, Agency, and the New Black Feminism.
 Davidson has coedited a number of collections including College Curriculum at the Crossroads: Women of Color Reflect and Resist and Convergences: Black Feminism and Continental Philosophy.
 She is currently writing a book on deviance, the body, and art, and editing the collection The Black Feminist World.

 John C. Harris is President’s Associate Professor of Regional and City Planning and codirector of the Center for Peace and Development at the University of Oklahoma (USA).
 Dr. Harris’s work reflects a commitment to partnering with communities to research and frame their own contexts through their own experiences and to bring their priorities to the policy-making table.
 Trained as an urban planner, with a master’s and doctorate from Florida State University, Dr. Harris seeks to work across disciplines in ways that bring grassroots organizations and academics together to cocreate pathways to transformative change.
 Prior to joining academia, Dr. Harris worked in several urban planning capacities and for a nongovernmental organization working with communities to rebuild South Sudan after a protracted civil war.
 Currently, Dr. Harris primarily works in partnership with grassroots women’s organizations in northern Uganda through the Center for Peace and Development.